wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 Let us start out by asking the question, what is an explicit dependency in your software?

 How should we define a dependency?
-The easiest way to define a dependency would be there is an explicit reference to a library.
-That is a somewhat weaker dependency since if your software works with the dependency removed, then the code didn't have an explicit dependency on the library.
-In order to qualify the reasoning let us call define it as a reference to library that with explicit usage of the library API.
+The easiest way to define a dependency would be there is an explicit package reference to a library.
+If you can remove the explicit pacakge reference, does the code still work?
+In order to qualify the reasoning let us define it as a reference to library that with explicit usage of the library API.

 How does explicit dependency look in Java?